 - Faster than ever: A snappier UI, less configuration required, built-in previews, and linked content wizards make this the fastest way to manage your content models.

-- Easier to get started: A new Getting Started page in the content modelling section introduces new users to core concepts.
+- Easier to get started: A new Getting Started page in the content modeling section introduces new users to core concepts.

-- Streamlined definition creation: Less configuration required so you can focus on what matters.
+- Streamlined definition creation: Less configuration is required so you can focus on what matters.

 - More Accurate: Preview your editor forms while you are creating fields.